Skip to content

 • The config directory

 The config directory contains the configuration files for your application.
-These are used to configure how Leaf and it's modules interact with your application.
+The configuration files are used to configure how Leaf and it's modules interact with your application.
 Each file controls a different feature of your application, e.g. the app.php file is used to configure the application, the database.php file is used to configure the database connection, etc.

 • The public directory